JuliaHealth/KomaMRI.jl/README.md

 ```julia
 KomaUI()
 ```
 Press the button that says "Simulate!" to do your first simulation :).
-Then, a notification emerge telling you that the simulation was succesfful.
-In this notification, you can either select to  see the Raw signal or to procced with the reconstruction.
+Then, a notification emerge telling you that the simulation was successful.
+In this notification, you can either select to (1) see the Raw signal or (2) to procced with the reconstruction.

 ## How to cite
-If you use this package please acknowledge us by citing:
+If you use this package please acknowledge us by citing (currently working in the paper!):

 ```bibtex
 @software{carlos_castillo_passi_2021_5507370,